tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 - It depends on several third party libraries.
 Previously these were manually built from source.
 Now with [`rules_nixpkgs`][rules_nixpkgs] they are provided by [Nix][nixpkgs].
-Typically this means they will be fetched prebuilt from the Nix cache. <!-- , saving us compilation time. -->
+Typically this means they will be fetched prebuilt from the Nix cache, saving the time it would have taken to compile them.

 - In addition to code that needs to be built, the game has assets like 3D meshes and textures that need to be transformed into a format that can be